 What is reckless driving, what are the penalties, and how will it affect your insurance?

-I’ve found that very few people have actually put time into answering these questions on the internet; so here’s a guide about the basics of reckless driving in Massachusetts.
+I’ve found that very few people have actually put time into answering these questions on the internet; so here’s a guide outlining the basics of reckless driving in Massachusetts.

 Reckless driving is legally defined as a mental state in which the driver displays wanton disregard for the rules of the road.
 The standards of reckless driving in Massachusetts are not specifically defined, but subjectively noted as a manner that shows you are indifferent to whether someone could be seriously injured or killed.
 Here are some things that will generally constitute a reckless driving charge:

 An egregious violation of the speed limit (this usually means driving 20-30 mph over the limit or on the highway or in a residential area)

 Unsafe lane changes (we’ve all seen this happen; people weaving in and out of lanes on the highway to pass as many people as quickly as possible)

 Passing on a solid line or passing on a curve.

 Leaving the scene of an accident

 Reckless driving also usually goes hand in hand with impaired/drunk driving charges.